ttopper/CPSC128/docs/05_Lists_and_Strings/04_What_can_you_do_with_a_string.md

 # What can you do with a string?

-The full list of string methods is in [Section 2.2.6.4 of the Python Library Reference](http://www.python.org/doc/2.2.1/lib/string-methods.html).
+The full list of string methods is in [Python Library Reference](https://docs.python.org/3/library/string.html).
 Here's an idea of how you might use and combine these methods to carry out common operations.

 Create a string: